mandrasch/ddev-wp-groundstation/README.md

 # DDEV pull-wp
 Scared a wordpress update will break your old site?
 Why not test it locally beforehand?
+Starting a new child theme?
+Just run "ddev install-wp".

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

 ## 🎥 Demo (Screencast)